mateoholman/MeterTcoDates/README.md

 # To-do
-1. Define actions
-2. Setup action creators for each action
-1. Update state with form submission
-2. Navigate to the table page
+*.
+Navigate to the table page after form submission
-3. Display the appropriate table info based on the state.
+*.
+Display the appropriate table info based on the state.
-99. Setup a new branch and try to swap out the date picker with one that doesn't use deprecated React.
+**.
+Setup a new branch and try to swap out the date picker with one that doesn't use deprecated React.

 # Process